a93-git/a93-in/html/posts/cgi_setup.md

 ## Redirecting to the same page with "Message submitted" notice

-## Saving the data to dynamo db
+## Saving the data to Dynamo DB
-To save our messages, we are using dynamo db which is a managed NoSQL database service from AWS -> meaning we are going to store our messages in JSON documents.
+To save our messages, we are using Dynamo DB which is a managed NoSQL database service from AWS -> meaning we are going to store our messages in JSON documents.
 Keep the SDK for [Ruby documentation](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/DynamoDB/Client.html) open to get help with API call parameter names etc.